50 Top-Notch American Burger Spots You Need to Try Right Now

-From smashed patties to towering toppings, here are our picks for the top burgers in the country.
+From smashed patties to towering toppings, here are our picks for the best burgers in America.

 San Diego, California

-A collective cheer went up from burger lovers across San Diego when The Balboa Bar and Grill reopened in April, after owner Tom Logsdon had announced its permanent shuttering in July 2020.
-Thanks to an unexpected proposal from his landlord, it’s back, bigger and better than ever.
 The namesake Balboa burger is always a solid choice, seared on a flat top and piled with fresh lettuce, tomato, onion, a garlic aioli smear and gooey melted American cheese, all tucked into a freshly baked bolillo bun that’s robust enough to capture all the succulent juices without dissolving halfway through.
-Add a finely crafted cocktail, sit back, and enjoy one of life’s perfect moments.

 Los Angeles, California